3nol/how-to-git/00_overview/README.md

 ## What is a VCS?

-Version control systems are tools used to track changes to source code (or other collections of files and folders).
-As the name implies, these tools help maintain a history of changes.
+Version control systems are tools used to track changes in source code (or other collections of files and folders).
+As the name implies, these tools help to maintain a history of changes.

 VCSs track changes to a folder and its contents in a series of _snapshots_, where each snapshot encapsulates the entire state of files/folders within a directory.